glideroggan/dream/readme.md

   - transaction-repo
   - user-repo
 - 🔧can we include some colors?
-  - next up is app-component, as it is using a hard coded color
+  - ✔️next up is app-component, as it is using a hard coded color
-  - try to remove the use of hard coded colors
+  - ✔️try to remove the use of hard coded colors
+  - we have the workflows left
   - can we include some fonts?

 #384959: Primary text, headers, footers